Valerie LaPointe: Early life

 LaPointe was born in Norfolk, Virginia.
 When she was in the third grade, she watched The Little Mermaid (1989), and began drawing the character Ariel.
 "It really struck a chord and inspired me," LaPointe said, "I kind of became fixated on everything about it."
 At eight years old, she decided being an animator was her career goal.
 Her family moved to Kempsville.
 When she was 12, she wrote a letter addressed to Walt Disney Pictures with a pitch idea for a film.
-The studio mailed back, stating that they don't accept outside pitches, but they sent her an information packet detailing where to go to art school and what to study.
+The studio mailed back, stating that they don't accept outside pitches, but they sent her an information packet of recommended art schools and their curriculum programs.

 In 1999, LaPointe enrolled at Virginia Commonwealth University (VCU).
 There, she produced a student film titled Night Life, which used watercolor paintings.
 She graduated in 2003 with a Bachelor of Fine Arts (BFA) degree, majoring in communication arts and design.
 Subsequently, she received a Jacob K. Javits Fellowship from the United States Department of Education.
 A VCU professor encouraged her to pursue a Master's degree, in which she later enrolled in the School of Cinematic Studies at the University of Southern California (USC).
 During her graduate studies, she created a stop motion student film titled Lolly's Box, which was screened at the Annecy International Animation Film Festival.
 It became one of the top eight finalists for the 2006 Student Academy Awards.